rstormsf/factual-nodejs-driver/README.md

 ```

 ## Match
-Match is similar to resolve, but returns only the Factual ID.
+Match is similar to resolve, but returns only the Factual ID and is intended for high volume mapping.

 Full documentation: http://developer.factual.com/api-docs/#Match
 ```javascript